10 Beautiful Places to Visit in Northern Spain - A Local’s Favorites

 So, if you fancy eating like a king, hiking in deep forests, surfing the ocean, or just cozying up in beautiful towns, Northern Spain is the place to be.

-More Spain travel info
+More Spain travel info:

-If you could use some one-on-one help planning your itinerary and perfecting your travel plan, schedule a Spain travel consultation with one of our Local Experts!
+If you could use some one-on-one help planning your itinerary, schedule a Spain travel consultation with one of our Local Experts!

-These are one-hour Zoom calls where you can chat with a Spain-based travel pro about the trip you’re planning and they’ll share their tips and advice, answer your travel questions, and help you perfect your itinerary.
+These are one-hour Zoom calls where you’ll get chat with Alfonso about the trip you’re planning and he’ll share his tips and advice, answer your travel questions, and help you perfect your itinerary.

 What qualifies as “Northern Spain”?